Mienjung97/Number_guesser_PP2/README.md

 ![Number Guesser](readme-images/responsiveness.PNG)

 ## Site Overview
 Number Guesser is a simple game in which you can test your luck against the odds in two games: Game "Coin", which simbolizes a coin toss with the odds of 1 in 2 and game "Die", which has the odds of rolling a six sided die.
-You have to create a Username to start the game, which from this point on will keep track of your current streak, your "wrong inputs" and your highest streak.
-The latest will be saved in the leaderboard table - which is important, since you are able to crate as much Usernames as you want, each starting with all three scores of "0".
+You have to create a username to start the game, which from this point on will keep track of your current streak, "wrong inputs" and highest streak.
+The latter will be saved in the leaderboard table - which is important, since you are able to crate as much usernames as you want, each starting with all three scores of "0".

 # Contents